A Cat's Life: Production

 The film was filmed in Paris and Nancy for the interiors, and in the Vosges mountains, in Plainfaing and La Bresse, for the exteriors.
 With a production at cat's height, the film makes each animal a character in its own right, with its own emotions and character, all in mountainous landscapes more beautiful than ever.

-Muriel Bec, who was an specialist in animal training for the film, “coached” the animals.
+Muriel Bec, who was a specialist in animal training for the film, “coached” the animals.
 An animal director has more than 150 shoots to her credit.

 Reception

 Writing for Common Sense Media, Monique Jones stated "If you grew up loving films like the Homeward Bound series, then you'll probably like A Cat's Life, since much of the film is about Lou discovering the magic and perils of life in the wild."
 Thelma Adams of AARP Movies for Grownups wrote in her review "One purr, one death-defying leap, one loss at a time in a rare family movie of gentle pleasures."